regiscord/biblicalinstitute.info/InTheBeginning/0100 What happened to us because Adam sinned.md

 [Back to home](./../index.md)

-# What happened to us when Adam sinned?
+# What happened to us because Adam sinned?

 ##### Genesis 2:9
 >9 Out of the ground the LORD God caused to grow every tree that is pleasing to the sight and good for food; the <font color="orange">tree of life</font> also in the midst of the garden, and the <font color="orange">tree of the knowledge of good and evil</font>.